Gelert: Poems and other interpretations

 In India, a black snake replaces the wolf and a mongoose replaces the dog.
 In Egypt, the story goes that a cook nearly killed a Wali for having smashed a pot of herbs, but later discovers that the pot contained a poisonous snake.

 In Malaysian folklore, a similar story involves a tame bear, kept by a Malay hunter as the guardian of his young daughter.
 As in the story of Gelert, the hunter returns home from an expedition, and finds his daughter gone and the bear covered in blood.
 Hastily thinking the bear has devoured his daughter, the hunter kills it with his spear, but later finds the body of a tiger, killed by the bear in defence of the hunter's daughter, who shortly emerges from the jungle, from where she took refuge.

 In the Disney movie Lady and the Tramp (1955), Tramp is carried off to the pound after Aunt Sarah finds him in a nursery with the cradle overturned.
-Happily, in this version of the tale, the "Gelert" figure is rescued: Lady manages to show "Jim Dear" the dead rat hidden behind a curtain, and the parents realize that Tramp actually saved their child from the rat.
+In this version of the tale, the "Gelert" figure is rescued: Lady manages to show "Jim Dear" the dead rat hidden behind a curtain, and the parents realize that Tramp actually saved their child from the rat.

+London Children's Ballet produced ballet versions of the story at the Peacock Theatre in 1996 and 2002.

 In 2002 the Incredible Story Studios made a short film called "The Return of Gelert", written by a Welsh schoolchild, which depicts the ghost of Gelert returning to haunt early 21st century Beddgelert.

-The children's virtual pet website Neopets has a dog-like pet species called Gelert, a clear nod to the legendary figure.
-In appearance, Gelerts look very much like Greyhounds, said to be the breed of dog their namesake was.